 However, more than 15 years on from the enactment of the LEA, SOLGM is unconvinced of both the policy rationale and the effectiveness of a deposit as a means of discouraging 'frivolous' candidacy.
-The deposit for local elections is \$200 (as compared with a \$300 deposit for parliamentary elections), which we suspect is not a significant barrier to those who are determined to be 'frivolous'.
+The deposit for local elections is \$200 (as compared with a \$300 deposit for parliamentary elections), which we suspect is not a significant barrier to those who are determined to be frivolous.
 Were the deposit really intended to be a disincentive to stand, those who withdraw during the course of an election would lose their deposit.

 Of course, any financial barrier created by a deposit would not discriminate between the alleged 'frivolous' candidate and those who are 'genuine'.
-For someone on a fixed income such as a superannuitant, student or beneficiary even an outlay of \$200 could be significant.31 If the deposit is truly providing a financial disincentive to stand then the people most likely to be 'incentivised' are the young, low-income and non-European.
-One of the reasons for the claimed loss of salience is that there are perceptions that local authorities are not representative of the community as a whole.
-Might removal of the deposit encourage more and different people to offer themselves for election?
+For someone on a fixed income such as a superannuitant, student or beneficiary even an outlay of \$200 could be significant.28 One of the reasons for the claimed loss of salience is that there are perceptions that local authorities are not